drunkleen/leenfetch/documentation.md

 leenfetch
 ```

 The output will reflect your current configuration.
-Edit the `.ron` files and re-run to see changes.
+Edit `config.jsonc` and re-run to see changes.

 ### Command-Line Options